 1 c sliced carrots (2 decent sized, or 3 puny ones if the carrot fairy brings you bad luck, like she did for me)

-0.5 c sliced mushrooms (I used dried porcini, but white buttons or whatever strikes your fancy would work
+0.5 c sliced mushrooms (I used dried porcini, but white buttons or whatever strikes your fancy would work well, or you could skip this)

 1c peas (I used frozen)